Sciebo-RDS/oc-describo/README.md

 ## Start / Stop with makefile

-This enable oauth2 and describo app within owncloud automatically and create an oauth2 client for describo with preset values, so you can use the describo app right from the first start without any configuration. *For development use only and for convenience.*
+This enable oauth2 and describo app within owncloud automatically and create an oauth2 client for describo with preset values, so you can use the describo app right from the first start without any configuration.
+Because describo needs an email, the script also sets an invalid email address. *For development use only and for convenience.*

 ```bash
 make start